Skip to main content

 Issue types

-Nectar automatically detects these issue types during bill and meter processing:
+Nectar automatically detects these issue types during bill and meter processing.
+Issues are organized into two flag levels:

 Action required